natthasath/demo-laravel-moonshine/README.md

 # 🎉 DEMO Laravel Moonshine

-Laravel Moonshine is an open-source dashboard and CRUD (Create-Read-Update-Delete) admin panel generator for Laravel applications.
-It simplifies admin panel development by allowing quick creation and customization of interfaces for managing database models.
-Moonshine streamlines the process of building user-friendly administration interfaces for your Laravel projects.
+MoonShine is an open-source Laravel admin panel for beginners and experts.
+It speeds up development of admin sections, MVPs, and content management systems with CRUD, authorization, and a user-friendly interface built with Blade, Livewire, and Tailwind CSS.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)